sailthru/stolos/README.md

 Optional requirements:
 --------------

-  - Apache Spark
+  - Apache Spark (for Spark plugin)
-  - GraphViz
+  - GraphViz (for visualizing the dependency graph)

 Background: Inspiration